 Be sure you’re comfortable talking with your doctor and other members of your health care team.
 Your health care team includes nurses and social workers as well as your primary care doctor and cancer specialist.
 You should feel at ease talking openly and sharing your concerns with them.
 Remember: you are a key member of the team.

 Take an active role in your health care.
 Make written notes about questions or concerns you have.
-This can help you keep track of issues to discuss with your doctor or health care team.
+This can help you keep track of issues to discuss with your health care team.
 You may find it helpful to take someone with you to your medical appointments.
 Taking notes during appointments can be helpful, too.
 Reviewing the notes later will help you remember what was discussed.

 Understand the treatment plan your doctor is recommending.
 Many factors need to be considered in choosing the treatment that’s best for you.
 To be sure you’re comfortable with the treatment plan your doctor has proposed, consider getting a second opinion.

 Talk with a professional counselor or oncology social worker.
-After being diagnosed with PTCL you may feel sad or worried about the future.
+After being diagnosed with PTCL, you may feel sad or worried about the future.
 Many people with cancer have these feelings.
 It may be helpful to talk with someone who specializes in helping people with cancer cope with emotional concerns.
 CancerCare’s professional oncology social workers provide individual counseling free of charge.

 Ask about support resources in your community.
-Community groups that provide support for people with cancer may be able to offer volunteer drivers, respite care, and other services.
+Community groups that provide support for people with cancer may be able to offer volunteer drivers, respite care and other services.
 Talk to a social worker about the kinds of help that may be available in your community.

 Make time for yourself.
-Prayer, meditation, exercise, yoga and other mind/body practices can help quiet the mind and provide some clarity and peace during a crisis of cancer.
+Prayer, meditation, exercise, yoga and other mind/body practices can help quiet the mind and provide clarity and peace during a crisis of cancer.